HaowenWeiJohn/haowenweijohn.github.io/_pages/about.md

 [//]: # (innovative technology accessible and impactful for all.)

 I specialize in developing brain-computer interface (BCI) technology integrated with VR/AR, using deep learning and signal processing to create accessible innovations.
 My vision includes helping those with neurodegenerative disorders by designing BCIs that improve daily life, combining technology with a commitment to enhancing well-being.
+Currently, I am a Research Scientist at the Martinos Center for Biomedical Imaging, Harvard Medical School, where I am working on closed-loop neurostimulation.